NAME

 -h

-- The system is halted at the specified time.
+- The system is halted and powered off at the specified time.

 -k